dagainz/Correlator/docs/why.md

 server, I could now detect events in real time over the network as well as on historical events by processing logfiles.
 All using the same correlation, detection, and event dispatching logic.

 I've always been interested in network, server, and application management.
-I've worked with many open source and commercial monitoring systems, during both time working both in and out of the data center and have a few greenfield implementations under my belt.
-It always bothered me that our customers seldom do anything with the log data that our product produces.
-This project is a proof of concept of a management system that can provide context aware remote real-time monitoring capability to a mission-critical deployment of security software through the existing logging system.
+I've worked with several open source and commercial monitoring systems and have a few greenfield implementations under my belt.
+Having a data center background It always bothered me that our customers implementations often do nothing with the log data that our product produces.
+This project scratch the itch that I've had for while, which was demonstrating a proof of concept of a management system that can provide context aware remote real-time monitoring capability to a mission-critical deployment of security software through the existing logging system.